Rik8927/Capstone-Project-Hotel-Booking-Analysis-EDA/README.md

    - Line Plot.
    - Heatmap.
    - Box Plot
+   -Pair plot

 ## Analysis:

-Performed analysis and made following conclusions:
+Performed analysis and made the following conclusions:
 ```
- 1.)
-61% bookings are for City hotel and 39% bookings are for Resort hotel, therefore City Hotel is busier than Resort hotel.
+ 1.)From the scatter plot it is clear that when Full stay increases the average daily rate decreases.
+So the customer gets a better discount.
  2.)
-July- August are the most busier and profitable months for both of hotels.
- 3.)
-Most popular meal type is BB(Bed and Breakfast).
- 4.)
-Most of the guests came from european countries, with highest number of guests from Portugal.
- 5.)
-Agent no. 9 has made most no. of bookings.
+61% of bookings are for the City Hotel and 39% of bookings are for the Resort hotel, therefore City Hotel is busier than the Resort hotel.
+ 3.)BB-Bed and breakfast HB-Half bord(Breakfast and dinner included FB-Full board(in which breakfast,lunch and dinner are included) 78% people like BB type meal
+ 4.)79.13% of people booked through TA/TO.
+ 5.)Only 4% of people are repeated guests, rest are new guests.
  6.)
-Most demanded room type is A, but better average daily rate generating rooms H, G and C. Hotels should increase the no. of room types A and H to maximise revenue.
+Booking of city hotels is higher than the resort hotel in 2016 and the bookings were also maximum.
+ 7.)We can see less number of arrivals at the last  of the month.
+ 8.)Most booking was done in the month of May, June, July, and August.
+ 9.)Most guests are from Portugal and other European countries.
+ 10.)There are 4 types of customers.
+And maximum are transient types.
+ 11.)Only 8% of people require parking spaces.
+ 12.)Most guests are coming as a pair of two adults.
+ 13.)Agent no.9 has made the maximum booking.
+ 14.)
+Rooms A and D are most preferred by the guest. but better average daily room are H,G,F,C.
- 7.)
-Most common stay length is less than 4 days and generally people prefer City hotel for short stay, but for long stays, Resort Hotel is preferred.
+ 15.) a) The most common stay in the hotel is less than 4 days and for longer days people like to stay in Resort hotels.
- 8.)
-Guests use different channels for making bookings out of which most preferred way is TA/TO.
- 9.)
-Overall average daily rate of City hotel is slightly higher than Resort hotel and no. of bookings of City hotel is also higher than Resort hotel.
-Hence, City hotel is makes more revenue.
- 10.)
-Cancelation rate is higher in city hotel.
-With lead time more than 100 there is more possibility of cancellation.
- 11.)
-Both hotels have very small percentage that customer will repeat.
- 12.)
-Arrivals in hotels increases at weekends and also the average daily rate tends to go up as month ends.
- 13.)
-Moslty bookings are done by couples(bookings have two adults.)
+      b) City hotels have more number of stays in both weekdays and weekends.
+  16.)Full stay is quite the same for both city hotels and resorts.
+  17)Booking preferred with no deposit in a resort hotel is much higher than a city hotel.
+  18) a) The cancellation rate in city hotels is much higher than in resort hotels.
+      b)And cancellation has been done in the highest number in 2017
+  19) The average waiting period in city hotel is much higher rather than resort.
+  20) The average daily rate in city hotels much higher rather than resort.And it got its peak during may,june,july,august,september.
+  21)It is clearly visible price per person in resort hotel much higher.And it gots its peak during may,june,july,august,september.
+  22) The number of special request is much higher in city hotel rather than resort.
+  23)Full_stay and lead_time have slide correlation.This mean that who stay longer have got less time to plan.
+2.Average_daily_rate is        also slightly correlated with Total_members.Which means more number of people means more daily rate.
+  24)we find out the pattern and correlation.
 ```
 ## Conclusion